NishchayAnand/software-engineering/React/Notes.md

 By library, we mean `React` provides helpful functions to build UI, but leaves it up to the developer where to use those functions in their application.

 ## Virtual DOM

+In a traditional JavaScript application, you need to look at what data chnaged and imperatively make changes to the DOM to keep it up-to-date.
+Even `AngularJS`, which provides a declarative interface via **directives** and data binding requires a linking function to manually update DOM nodes.

 When using imperative DOM manipulation APIs, you typically need to make multiple DOM manipulation calls to achieve the desired changes (state).
 Multiple DOM manipulation calls made in quick succession can add up to increased overhead and slower performance.